ykotturi/dronuts-2019-group-5/README.md

 ### Travis CI
 1. Enable travis-ci.com for this repository.
 To do this, go to the [travis website](https://travis-ci.com), and grant Travis permissions over your repository.

+### Initialize NodeJS/NPM
+1. If you haven't already, install NodeJS and NPM on your computer.

+2. Initialize your repository for NPM by running `npm init`.
+This will generate a `package.json` file in your repository.

 ### Choose a Web Framework and Install It
 Within the NodeJS runtime, there a many frameworks for creating server applications.
 For the purposes of this assignment, there are two options you should consider: